tensorflow/decision-forests/documentation/migration.md

 ### Model debugging

-This section presents some way you can look/debug/interpret the model.
+This section presents some ways you can look/debug/interpret the model.
 The [beginner colab](tutorials/beginner_colab.ipynb) contains an end-to-end example.

 #### Simple model summary